rust-bio/rust-bio/README.md

 ## Usage

-To use rust-bio in your Rust project, add the following to your `Cargo.toml`
+To use Rust-Bio in your Rust project, add the following to your `Cargo.toml`

 ```toml
 [dependencies]